-If you notice that your Caladium is looking a little unhealthy and might be dying then sometimes your only option is to propagate a healthy section of the plant and give up on the rest.
-We will forever recommend that you first try to diagnose the issue and try to fix it before propagating but sometimes if there is no positive change, it might be your best and only option.
+If you notice that your plant is looking a little unhealthy and might be dying then sometimes your only option is to propagate a healthy section of the plant and give up on the rest.
+We will forever recommend that you first try to diagnose the issue and try to fix it but sometimes if there is no positive change, it might be your best and only option.

-What tools/ equipment will I need to propagate my Caladium plant?
+What tools/ equipment will I need?

 Healthy and mature Caladium plant

 What methods can I use to propagate my Caladium Plant?